lucajanas/distributed-systems/README.md

 In a non distributed version this analytical approach would run slower.
 Due to its distributed architecture in a cluster using Spark, we can process extremely large amounts of data in a performant manner and thus execute jobs in parallel.
 It is easily scalable and works in memory.
 However, if you are processing small amounts of data, the computation may be slower because the loading of data is done by multiple tasks, where each task is loaded into multiple partitions.
-The distributed system has the advantage that the data is replicated on several machines and thus protected against data loss in the event of a machine failure.
+The distributed system has the advantage that the data is replicated on several machines and thus protected against data loss in the event of a machine failure [Zaharia(2012)].

 There are also a fewer tradeoffs in using the distributed environment using spark.
 In the non-distributed environment the pandas library is one of the most used and most powerful data analysis and data manipulation tool.
 In the distributed environment using spark we must resort to using pyspark dataframes in python.
 Unfortunately, the pyspark dataframes has a limited support of pandas dataframe functions.
 For instance when calculating the statistics for each time series using column id 'ts_number', we could not just apply the implemented describe() function as it is possible in the pandas dataframe setting.
-That is why we have defined a function groupby_describe() in our project for calculating the statistics using the module pyspark.sql.functions.
+That is why we have defined a function groupby_describe() in our project for calculating the statistics using the module pyspark.sql.functions. (https://spark.apache.org/docs/2.3.0/sql-programming-guide.html#datasets-and-dataframes)
 Another aspect in the application of spark is, that spark seems to be slow in a few situations, especially by counting the rows in a spark dataframe.
 That's why in our notebook the counting calculations are commented out.
 If you are interested in the output, just comment them back in.